Begato22/Interactive-Avatar-Login-Screen/README.md

-# Interactive Avatar Login Screen
+# Interactive Avatar Login Screen 👽

+## It is Just for fun 😄

 This Flutter project features an **Interactive Avatar Login Screen** designed for mobile applications.
 The screen showcases an avatar that dynamically responds to user interactions, providing a visually engaging and intuitive login experience.